 As long as you have chips in your possession, you're allowed to stay for however long you like.
 Since this is a casino theme park and not an actual casino, you're not allowed to exchange the chips back for money.
 Nevertheless, you're sure to get your money's worth with the authentic casino gaming experience being offered here!

-The fee system and food menu are available in English as well, to help international visitors feel more at ease.
+The fee system is available in English as well, to help international visitors feel more at ease.

 The maid staff here serve as dealers for different games on a rotation basis.
 You can specify a particular maid to be your dealer, too, if you like!

 The casino games here follow standard rules accepted internationally, so many foreign visitors find it easy to enjoy their time here by communicating with the maid staff through the universal language of the casino game they're playing.

 All sorts of conversations take place at the same time as the games are ongoing.
 You might even hear phrases like "Moemoe Daburu (Cute Double)!" being shouted by those at the blackjack table, making you realize you're in a maid cafe after all.
 The ability to engage the dealer in casual conversation as you play is something you can't do in an actual casino, and this adds to the shop's appeal.

 Drinks in the shop start at 300 yen for a soft drink or 600 yen for an alcoholic beverage.
 There's also an original maid blend going for 500 yen, and the recipe for this drink changes according to the conversations you've had so far.
 Try it out if you're looking for a more maid cafe-like vibe to your visit!

 - Address Kogure Bldg.
 4F, 1-11-6, Sotokanda, Chiyoda Ward, Tokyo-to

 - Phone Number 03-6206-8948